Recovering from a disaster

 This can include setting up temporary shelters and evacuation centres, finding alternative accommodation, providing supplies, counselling and communication.

-The long-term recovery program for our city is then coordinated by the Queensland Department of Communities with Council's assistance.
+The long-term recovery program for our city is then coordinated by the Queensland Department of Communities with the City's assistance.

 Getting back on your feet